erSubhashThapa/100daysofcode/r3-log.md

   I finished the code.
 Check it out:

   [Link To Commit](https://github.com/DashBarkHuss/helpmecodebot/commit/bb8eab6b62ced0bdc376bc134a8bd5165c507f74)

+  ***Update:** I had to delete the repo, there were some vulnerabilities I had.
+Will post again soon.*

   I still have to deploy.
 Right now it's running live on my localhost.
 But it's up and running, atleast while I have my computer on.
 So feel free to use the **#helpmecode** hashtag.